Introduction

 When Professional Dental Assessment May Be Needed

 Certain symptoms may suggest that a dental infection or pulp-related issue requires professional evaluation.
-If you experience any of these, consider contacting our emergency dental team in London:
+If you experience any of the following, it may be appropriate to seek dental advice:

 - Persistent or worsening toothache that doesn't respond to over-the-counter pain relief